saascipes/build-pipeline/README.md

         $ git commit -m "update config"
         $ git push
         ```

-## Install
-1. Create and install SaasGlue API access credentials in GitHub
+6. Create and install SaasGlue API access credentials in GitHub
     - Log in to the [SaasGlue web console](https://console.saasglue.com)
     - Click your login name in the upper right hand corner and click "Access Keys"
     - Click the "User Access Keys" tab